Frequently Asked Questions

 It’s a holistic approach to farming with the understanding that the farm is part of a larger ecosystem and that the practices we employ impact our ecosystem and ultimately our planet.
 The focus is on building healthy soil; regenerating soil that improves the water cycle, captures carbon, and increases biodiversity.
 Practices include: minimal tillage and maintaining living roots in soil (permaculture); and understanding and working with the landscape to improve the ecosystem through wind breaks, water retention, shelterbelts, native plants/habitat, compost, microbes and more.

-Yes, you can find our produce in the gift shop at our Dripping Springs neighbor Red Arena and occasionally through Farmshare’s Fresh for Less Mobile Market.
-Our produce is also available at the Dripping Springs Farmers Market every Wednesday from 3pm-6pm.
+Yes, you can find our produce in the gift shop at our Dripping Springs neighbor Red Arena.
+Our produce is also available at the Dripping Springs Farmers Market one Wednesday each month from 3pm-6pm.

 Yes, we have been certified organic since 2023 through NICS (Nature’s International Certification Services)